hash-bang/Monoxide/README.md

 Hooks that actually work
 ------------------------
-Mongo / Mongoose provide very rudimentory hooks like `model.pre('save', callback)` which work *some of the time* (in the example this hook **wont** trigger if the document is being saved on an insert for example).
-Mongrol extends the hook capability by using the [Node EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) to provide much-needed event support.
+Mongo / Mongoose provide very rudimentary hooks like `model.pre('save', callback)` which work *some of the time* (in the example this hook **wont** trigger if the document is being saved on an insert for example).
+Mongol extends the hook capability by using the [Node EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) to provide much-needed event support.

 | Hook                     | Supported by Mongo                                    | Description                                                                   |
 |--------------------------|-------------------------------------------------------|-------------------------------------------------------------------------------|